Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

     * **WARNING:** Only use **Private** git repositories given the sensitive nature of the configuration files. **DO NOT** share these git repositories publicly.

 * **For Microsoft Windows:**
-    * You have installed [Git for Windows](../install/host-software-dependencies.md#windows) and will use its provided "Git BASH" as your command line interface; this behaves more similarly to LINUX and UNIX environments.
+    * You have installed [Git for Windows](../install/host-software-dependencies.md#windows) and will use its provided "Git Bash" as your command line interface; this behaves similarly to LINUX and UNIX environments.
 Git for Windows also installs `openssl.exe` which will be needed to generate self-signed SSL certs.
 (Note: Powershell is not recommended as it is unable to run UNIX commands or execute bash scripts without a moderate degree of customization.)
     * Set your text editor to use UNIX style line endings for files.
 (Text files created on DOS/Windows machines have different line endings than files created on Unix/Linux.
 DOS uses carriage return and line feed ("\r\n") as a line ending, which Unix uses just line feed ("\n").)

 ---